OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June09.txt

 Addons that are powered by 0-Score and 0-XNPCCore are as follows:

-- 1-khzmusik_Zombies (A variety of well crafted entities to enhance regular 7D2D zombie interactions)
+- 1-khzmusik_Zombies (A variety of well crafted entities to enhance regular 7D2D zombie interactions from khzmusik)
+- 1-ZombiezPack (A variety of hostile looking zombies from Darkstardragon)

 https://community.7daystodie.com/topic/26974-npcmod-a-community-project/